Butch Harmon: Professional career

 At 1968 APG Tour Qualifying School, Harmon earned PGA Tour playing privileges.
 Harmon won the 1971 inaugural Broome County Open, which was a PGA Tour satellite event played against the 1971 Open Championship.

 For the remainder of his career, however, Harmon has worked primarily as a golf coach.
 Harmon lived in Morocco for several years in the 1970s, serving as the personal instructor to King Hassan II.
 Concurrently, he was a club professional in the United States, beginning his career at Crow Valley Golf Club in Davenport, Iowa.

 Harmon is best known for having been Tiger Woods's golf coach from 1993 to 2004 and Phil Mickelson's golf coach from 2007 to 2015.
 He has also worked with other major champions such as Ernie Els, Stewart Cink, Greg Norman, Davis Love III, Fred Couples and Justin Leonard, and with younger stars such as Nick Watney and Rickie Fowler.
 Before semi-retiring from the tour in 2019, he coached Jimmy Walker, Dustin Johnson, and Gary Woodland.

 In 2003, Harmon was ranked the top golf teacher in the United States in a poll of his peers organized by Golf Digest magazine, and has repeated as winner of this honor each year since.
 He runs the Butch Harmon School of Golf at the Rio Secco Golf Club in Las Vegas, Nevada.
 The school also has a branch in Dubai at The Els Golf Club in Dubai Sports City and The Floridian in Palm City, Florida.
 He also gives golf clinics around the world.

 He also worked with Greg Norman on his multi-media learning system Greg Norman's Better Golf, which consists of three videos, a book, skill guide cards, and an audio tape; as well as on Greg Norman's book Advanced Golf.
 Harmon writes a regular monthly instructional column in Golf Digest magazine.
 Butch has also appeared in an episode of the TV show Pawn Stars in which he taught Chumlee to play golf, along with Corey Harrison.

 Personal life

 Harmon is married to Christy.
 He has three children.
 He also has a daughter from a previous marriage.

-Harmon's brothers Craig and Bill are also both top golf coaches, who have made the top 50 Instructors' list compiled by Golf Digest on several occasions.
-Butch's other brother Dick was the golf professional at the River Oaks Country Club in Houston, Texas from 1977 to 2001.
-After leaving that position, he established two teaching centers in Houston.
-Dick died on February 10, 2006, at age 58 from pneumonia.
+Harmon's brothers Craig and Bill are also both golf coaches, who have made the top 50 Instructors' list compiled by Golf Digest on several occasions.
+Butch's other brother, Dick, was the golf professional at the River Oaks Country Club in Houston, Texas, from 1977 to 2001.